ppassong/smart-brain-Front-End/README.md

 2. Run npm install
 3. Run npm start

-@For images to work, you must attach a URL ending in .jpg in the link field.
+@ For images to work, you must attach a URL ending in .jpg in the link field.

 # Getting Started with Create React App